Category Archives: Uncategorized

 Looking at Lambs

 Lambs in spring.
 Of course, that is when they are supposed to arrive.
 Not in dead of winter.
-To postpone the lambing season – which would naturally begin five months after the first cold nights—until the milder weather arrives, … Continue reading
+To postpone the lambing season – which would naturally begin five months after the first cold nights—until the milder weather arrives, requires … Continue reading

 Posted in Uncategorized | Leave a comment